bojand/ghz/www/docs/options.md

 ### `--count-errors`

 By default stats for fastest, slowest, average, histogram, and latency distributions only take into account the responses with OK status.
-This option enabled counting of erroneous (non-OK) resoponses in stats calculations as well.
+This option enabled counting of erroneous (non-OK) responses in stats calculations as well.

 ### `-v`, `--version`